2019 RFP AWARD GROUP

 - Proposal Opening – May 3, 2019 2:00 PM ET

-- Execution of Standard-Offer Contracts by Award Group – Within 30 days of announcement
+- Execution of Standard-Offer Contracts by Award Group – Approximately within 30 days of announcement

 - clearly identify the property for which the proponent has site control

-- clearly labeled: (1) property line boundaries, (2) location of project site on property, (3) any required rights-of-way, (4) total acreage of project site, (5) anticipated interconnection point, (6) location of any existing projects or other proposed projects that would share common equipment and infrastructure with the proposed project (such as roads, control facilities, and connections to the electric grid), and (7) the relationship of the site to other local infrastructure, including power lines, roadways, and water sources.
+- clearly labeled: (1) property line boundaries, (2) location of plant site on property, (3) any required rights-of-way, (4) total acreage of plant site, (5) anticipated interconnection point, (6) location of any existing plants or other proposed plants that would share common equipment and infrastructure with the proposed plant (such as roads, control facilities, and connections to the electric grid), and (7) the relationship of the site to other local infrastructure, including power lines, roadways, and water sources.

-- a detailed site layout plan illustrating the location of all major equipment and facilities such as panel arrays, inverters, transformers, and any required structures on the project site.
+- a detailed site layout plan illustrating the location of all major equipment and facilities such as panel arrays, inverters, transformers, and any required structures on the plant site.

-View Project Map Example – (for best results, please download the map using the down arrow in the upper right hand corner of the screen)
+View Plant Map Example – (for best results, please download the map using the down arrow in the upper right hand corner of the screen)

 DPS COST TEMPLATE